-8 We regard Langewiesche as the best single source on the B737 fatal accidents, particularly as to what happened and why.
+8 We regard Langewiesche (2019) as the best single source on the B737 fatal accidents, particularly as to what happened and why.

-(especially not fully informing the pilots).
-Figure 5 shows our assessment of the dynamics of the development.
+The key drivers were time perceptions based on the market rather than engineering estimates.
+It's worth noting that getting to "MCAS decisions" include both technical and communications issues (especially not fully informing the pilots).
+Figure 5 shows our view of the dynamics of the development.

 Figure 5.
-The Dynamics of the MCAS Development
+The dynamics of the MCAS development